Valsartan Lawsuit Attorneys Representing People With Cancers

 Liver cancer generally has a poor prognosis because the liver is a vital organ essential to bodily function.
 Most cancers of the liver are the secondary cause, meaning that cancer originated in another organ or bodily system and spread or metastasized to the liver.

 Alternatively, primary liver cancer originates in the organ and accounts for only two percent of cancers in the U.S. Its causes include hepatitis, alcohol abuse, smoking, and possibly obesity.
 Primary liver cancer strikes twice as many men as women, at an average age of sixty-seven.

 A few benign and cancerous tumors can develop in the liver.
 Because of that, the symptoms of cancerous and non-cancerous could be similar.
 Symptoms of liver cancer include:

 - Upper abdominal pain

 - Nausea and vomiting

 - White, chalky stools

-Some symptoms of stomach cancer can be similar to liver cancer, and include:
+Researchers also believe there is a correlation between stomach cancer and obesity, smoking, and unhealthy diet.
+Some symptoms of stomach cancer can be like liver cancer, and include: